-B. MPO URBANIZED AREA
+B. MPO URBAN AREA

-The 2020 Census showed a population increase of 26.6% for the MPO urbanized area with a population of 200,947 people.
-The Clarksville MPO has been designated as a Transportation Management Area (TMA) per 88 FR 36637.
-The 2020 Census designated an urbanized area of 135.9 square miles within the MPO planning area.
-The MPO Executive Board adopted the urbanized area adjustments in Tennessee and in Kentucky on November 16, 2023.
+The 2020 Census showed a population increase of 26.6% for the MPO urban area with a population of 200,947 people.
+The Clarksville,TN-KY urbanized area has been designated as a Transportation Management Area (TMA) per 88 FR 36637.
+The 2020 Census designated an urban area of 135.9 square miles within the MPO planning area.
+The MPO Executive Board adopted the urban area adjustments in Tennessee and in Kentucky on November 16, 2023.
 FHWA-TN approved the adjustment on September 9, 2024, and FHWA-KY approved the adjustment on August 29, 2024.
 The MPA was changed in the Kentucky portion only and was adopted by the Executive Board on April 25, 2024 and received the Kentucky Governor's approval on May 20, 2024.

-The map below shows the adjusted urbanized area in blue and the adjusted metropolitan planning area in pink.
+The map below shows the adjusted urban area in blue and the adjusted metropolitan planning area in pink.